sebbyjhit/EcomPrizeTracker/README.md

      python ecom_price_tracker.py
      ```

-3. **Monitor Prices**:
+3. **Monitor Prices and Availability**:
-   - The script will continuously check the prices of the products at the specified URLs and send email and SMS notifications if the prices drop significantly below the average price.
+   - The script will continuously check the prices and availability of the products at the specified URLs and send email and SMS notifications if the prices drop significantly below the average price or if the products become available.

 ### Example Output
 Fetching data from https://www.amazon.com/s?k=laptops&page=1 Fetching data from https://www.amazon.com/s?k=laptops&page=2 Fetching data from https://www.amazon.com/s?k=laptops&page=3 Fetching data from https://www.ebay.com/sch/i.html?_nkw=laptops&page=1 Fetching data from https://www.ebay.com/sch/i.html?_nkw=laptops&page=2 Fetching data from https://www.ebay.com/sch/i.html?_nkw=laptops&page=3 Deal found!
 Laptop XYZ is now $350.00 Email sent for Laptop XYZ at $350.00 SMS sent for Laptop XYZ at $350.00